dotnet/dotnet-buildtools-prereqs-docker/lifecycle.md

 ## Test images

 Test images are produced for the supported Linux distros listed in [Supported OS Versions](https://github.com/dotnet/core/blob/main/os-lifecycle-policy.md) files.
 In some cases, a [compatible derivative](https://github.com/dotnet/core/blob/main/support.md#compatible-derivatives) will be used.
-Images are typically built for just `x64` or for all of `Arm32`, `Arm64`, and `x64`.
+Images are built for a variety of architectures based on need.
 They are shared across .NET versions.

 Test images should be deleted after: